smaurice101/readthedocs/docs/source/tmlbuilds.rst

        preprocessing is done **in-memory and no external databases are needed, only Kafka**.
 After you have preprocessed your data, you can use this preprocessed data for **machine learning** - the next DAG performs this function.

     4b. :ref:`STEP 4b: Preprocesing 2 Data: tml-system-step-4b-kafka-preprocess-dag` - This second preprocessing step is an important step that uses the preprocessed data for additional processing in machine learning.
-In the conventional machine learning sense, STEP 4 is like "feature engneering" and STEP 4b is using the engineered features for a much deeper understanding of the data streaming variables.
+In the conventional machine learning sense, **STEP 4 is like "feature engineering"** and STEP 4b is using the engineered features for a much deeper understanding of the data streaming variables.

     5. :ref:`STEP 5: Entity Based Machine Learning : tml-system-step-5-kafka-machine-learning-dag` - this is another powerful DAG automatically starts building entity based machine learning models for your real-time data.
 Note, TML will continuously build ML models are new data streams in.
 All machine learning is done **in-memory and no external